 Brunello di Montalcino is unashamedly a wine that takes time to mature, and time feels noticeably short for us all.
-In a world that values fast trends, fashion, freshness and instant gratification, might patience be rewarded?
+In a world that values fast trends, fashion and instant gratification, might patience be rewarded?

 Lisse Garnett investigates…

-The Libération Tardive Foundation is a UK-based non-profit that champions the late release of fine wine to preserve craftsmanship, increase the commercial potential of back vintages and facilitate the global market for such wines.
+The Libération Tardive Foundation is a UK-based non-profit that was set up by a group of wonderfully eccentric wine obsessives to champion the late release of fine wine – they seek to preserve craftsmanship by increasing appreciation and therefore the commercial potential of back vintages.
+(Current releases can be far more costly than their aged counterparts, a wine paradox that few consumers are aware of).
 For me, they champion the beauty of the analogue, the real over the cutting edge and the proven over the experimental.
 Fashion moves us in new directions, and marketing spend endorses the now, but before wine trends shunned oak, age, sweetness and maturity, there was Brunello di Montalcino, and it was good.

 Invited by The Libération Tardive Foundation to taste back vintages of three Brunello di Montalcino producers, Campogiovanni, Ciacci Piccolomini d’Aragona and Col d’Orcia, Conti Marone Cinzano, we tasters tested the theory that good wine takes time.